-L. Change in Accounting Principle
+L. Change in Accounting Principle regarding pensions

-During the year ended March 31, 2016, the Township implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
+During a prior fiscal year, the Township implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
 The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
 It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.

-The implementation of GASB 68 resulted in the restatement of beginning net position in the government-wide financial statements.
 Under GASB 68, the liability of employers to employees for defined benefit pensions (net pension liability) is required to be measured as the portion of the present value of projected benefit payments to be provided through the pension plan to current active and inactive employees that is attributed to those employees' past periods of service (total pension liability), less the amount of the pension plan's fiduciary net position.
 Prior to the issuance of GASB 68, employers reported a pension liability equal to the cumulative difference between the actuarial required contribution, as adjusted, and the actual employer contributions made.